A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 \subsection{Mock catalog of lensed QSOs}

-First, we examine the feature of mock catalogs for lensed QSOs with multiple images.
-The total number in the fiducial mock catalog is $4004$ for lensed QSOs, which is similar to but is somewhat smaller than the result of $4286$ from OM10+.
-Of these, $389$ lenses, or approximately $10\%$ of all lenses, are primarily produced by subhalos.
+First, we examine properties of mock catalogs for lensed QSOs with multiple images.
+The total number in the fiducial mock catalog is {$4907$} for lensed QSOs, which is similar to but is somewhat {larger} than the result of $4286$ from OM10+.
+Of these, {$1297$} lenses, or approximately {$25\%$} of all lenses, are primarily produced by subhalos.
 The fraction of lensing by subhalos in our mock catalog is broadly consistent with a previous analytic estimate \citep{2006MNRAS.367.1241O}.
-We find that the mock catalog with the Chabrier IMF instead of the Salpeter IMF includes $2169$ lensed QSOs, which is significantly smaller compared with the case assuming the fiducial Salpeter IMF.
-Of these, $244$ lenses are primarily produced by subhalos, indicating that the ratio is comparable to that in the fiducial mock catalog.
-When we add a criterion that the maximum image separation, which is defined by the maximum angular separation between any pair of multiple images, should be larger than $\Delta\theta_{\mr{min}}=(2/3)\theta_{\mr{PSF}}$, the total numbers of lensed QSOs reduces to $3471$ in the fiducial case, $1731$ in the Chabrier IMF case, and $3013$ in the case of OM10+.
-Since the number of lenses predicted by OM10+ has been shown to be approximately consistent with observations \citep[see e.g.,][]{2023MNRAS.520.3305L}, our result with the fiducial Salpeter IMF should also be consistent with observations.
-In contrast, since the number of lenses predicted in the case of the Chabrier IMF is about half of the expectation in OM10+, our model with the Chabrier IMF apparently has difficulty in explaining the observed abundance of strongly lensed QSOs.
+We find that the mock catalog with the Chabrier IMF instead of the Salpeter IMF includes {$2732$} lensed QSOs, which is significantly smaller compared with the case assuming the fiducial Salpeter IMF.
+Of these, {$800$} lenses are primarily produced by subhalos, indicating that the ratio is comparable to that in the fiducial mock catalog.
+When we add a criterion that the maximum image separation, which is defined by the maximum angular separation between any pair of multiple images, should be larger than $\Delta\theta_{\mr{min}}=(2/3)\theta_{\mr{PSF}}$, the total numbers of lensed QSOs reduces to {$4223$} in the fiducial case, {$2179$} in the Chabrier IMF case, and $3013$ in the case of OM10+.
+Since the number of lenses predicted by OM10+ has been shown to be approximately consistent with observations \citep[see e.g.,][]{2023MNRAS.520.3305L}, our result should also be consistent with observations.
 We explicitly check the consistency with observations in Sec.~\ref{sec: mock_sdss}.
 The above results regarding the total number of lenses are summarized in Table~\ref{tab: lensed_mocks}.